Imageomics/TraitBlender/README.md

 </p>

 <p>
-  Major work on this project began at <a href="https://github.com/Imageomics/Image-Datapalooza-2023/">Image Datapalooza 2023</a>, a workshop hosted by the
+  Major work on this project began at <a href="https://github.com/Imageomics/Image-Datapalooza-2023/" target="_blank">Image Datapalooza 2023</a>, a workshop hosted by the
-  <a href="https://imageomics.osu.edu/">Imageomics Institute</a>.
-A major goal of the institute is to use Big Data and modern machine learning methods to better
+  <a href="https://imageomics.osu.edu/" target="_blank">Imageomics Institute</a>.
+A major goal of the institute is to use Big Data and modern machine learning methods to better understand traits, such as phenotypes.
+However, many machine learning methods, such as neural networks, operate as "Black Boxes", making it difficult to understand
-  understand traits, such as phenotypes.
-However, many machine learning methods, such as neural networks, operate as "Black Boxes", making it difficult to understand their results and interpret their decisions.
+  their results and interpret their decisions.
 This problem is compounded by the fact that phenotypes themselves are often quite complex, and are often constructed and used differently by different researchers.
 </p>